rickhenderson/quantitative-research-methods/Hypothesis_Testing.md

 (table activity)

 ---
-*Experimental:* identifies variables and takes measurements, *random sampling*, double-blind, determine correlations ie. Strict greenhouse lab environment, no rain, dew, shade factors; precise amount of water controlled
+**Experimental:** identifies variables and takes measurements, **random sampling**, double-blind, determine correlations ie. Strict greenhouse lab environment, no rain, dew, shade factors; precise amount of water controlled

-*Quasi-experimental:* *pre-existing groups*; relies on research, don't do random sampling, they assign subjects to treatment groups; at least one IV is not manipulated; moderate causal inferences ie. Measure growth of a plant based on water intake; use the same plant; not the same level of control
+**Quasi-experimental:** **pre-existing groups**; relies on research, don't do random sampling, they assign subjects to treatment groups; at least one IV is not manipulated; moderate causal inferences ie. Measure growth of a plant based on water intake; use the same plant; not the same level of control

-*Non-experimental:* Observation; IV not manipulated; not assigned to conditions; weak weak causal inferences ie. Observing children in a school yard to report on behaviour; ie. measuring plant growth and checking weather history
+**Non-experimental:** **Observation**; IV not manipulated; not assigned to conditions; weak weak causal inferences ie. Observing children in a school yard to report on behaviour; ie. measuring plant growth and checking weather history

 Caffiene effects student results on test.
 Has a control and a treatment group.
 Experimental: Random sampling

-Quasi-experimental: *pre-existing groups*, classrooms, not controlling how often, how much, researcher does not decide, still looking at grades
+Quasi-experimental: **pre-existing groups**, classrooms, not controlling how often, how much, researcher does not decide, still looking at grades
 Non-experimental: observing without knowing who had coffee

 Pregnancy: Effects of smoking on birthweight